jozsef-k/nbgutils/README.md

-The script also creates and maintains an auxiliary table **moodle_part_student** in gradebook.db which will contain the (assignment_id, student_id, participant_id) triplets for later use in creating the grading CSV to upload back to Moodle (only required if identities are not revealed in Moodle).
+The script also creates and maintains an auxiliary table **moodle_part_student** in gradebook.db which will contain the (assignment_id, student_id, participant_id) triplets for later use in creating the grading CSV to upload back to Moodle.

 ## Plagiarism checking with MOSS
 ```nb2py4moss.py```